Gamma-Software/BongoCat-mac/README.md

 - **Architecture**: MVVM pattern with reactive UI updates
 - **Minimum Target**: macOS 13.0 (Ventura) for latest SwiftUI features
 - **Build System**: Swift Package Manager for dependency management

+### Tested on

+The app was tested on my MacBook Pro 14 inch M2 Max (2023) with macOS 15.5

 ## 📄 License